johnpeterman72/CursorRIPER.sigma/docs/ProtectionCommands.md

 ## 🛡️ Protection Shorthand Commands

-When using Command-K in the code editor, type:
+(THIS IS CURRENTLY NOT WORKING IN THE CMD-K.  I AM WORKING ON IT) When using Command-K in the code editor, type:

 | Shorthand | Expands To            | Protection Level |
 |-----------|------------------------|------------------|